 Setting Sustainability Goals and Meeting Them with Reduction Targets

-As increased scrutiny is placed on emissions and supply chain management, many companies have established aspirational goals to improve environmental, social and governance (ESG) metrics in a short time frame but have done so with limited details on how to execute those objectives.
-Competitive energy suppliers, like Constellation, are positioned to deliver value and expertise in this area by helping customers understand the critical areas to target for improvement and how to establish key attainable milestones.
+As additional scrutiny is placed on emissions and supply chain management, many companies have established aspirational goals to improve environmental, social and governance (ESG) metrics, although some lack detailed plans on how to achieve their goals.
+Constellation can deliver value and expertise in this area by helping customer set attainable milestones and understand the critical areas to target for improvement.

-“Energy managers are looking for their competitive energy suppliers to engage customers not as ‘electricity consumers’ but as allies on a sustainable mission,” says Raj Bazaj, Constellation’s executive director of Solution Sales.
+“Energy managers are looking for their competitive energy suppliers to engage customers not only as ‘electricity consumers’ but as allies on a sustainable mission,” says Raj Bazaj, Constellation’s Vice President of Customer Solutions.

-To comply with national and statewide clean energy regulations, and to be recognized as leaders in sustainability, more businesses are proactively measuring and reporting their greenhouse gas emissions and setting targets to reduce them.
+To comply with statewide and national clean energy regulations and global initiatives, and to be recognized as leaders in sustainability, more businesses are proactively measuring and reporting their greenhouse gas emissions (GHG) and setting targets to reduce them.

-Businesses have the opportunity to influence the sources of their emissions.
+Businesses have the opportunity to influence the sources of their emissions in three distinct ways.
 They might include:1

 - Scope 1 emissions from onsite generation and fleet fuel consumption